dackst/nayuta/notes.md

       * removing `noi.bin` from the `.3se` files as well as the `.mpp` files inside `pack/map` in the pack editing script makes the text in `noi.bin` appear correctly
       * removing `system.bin` from `pack/global/first.dat` in the pack editing script makes the text in `system.bin` appear correctly
       * Changes are successfully made in `pc`, `foodarea` and `helplib` after modifying how `textinsert.py` chose to skip rows that were too short.
 Since `pc`, `foodarea` and `helplib` have less columns than all the other `text` files, they were previously skipped entirely.
-  3. Chapter titles: like with #2, I copied the files from the 4.15 ISO, in this case from `PSP_GAME/USRDIR/visual/event`.
+  3. Chapter titles: These are copied the files from the 4.15 ISO, in this case from `PSP_GAME/USRDIR/visual/event`.
 While other translated graphics are included with flame's tools, but for some reason the chapter start/end graphics aren't.
   5. The Mishy issue was not entirely the fault of the tools.
 For some reason, Mishy's internal name ("Michy") was exposed in `chr_names.tsv` as well as his name that is displayed above his textboxes (originally "Michey").
 For comparison, Mensa was called "Mrs. Mensa" in the original translation, and has an internal name of "Mensa", but only appeared once in `chr_names.tsv` (as "Mrs. Mensa").
 I've also been able to break shopkeepers by changing the wrong names in `chr_names.tsv`, so just make sure you only change the right one?
 I recommend not changing any character names that appear to already use Latin characters when dumped from Japanese.
   6. Extra Japanese text (underneath my English): I would usually be able to fix these by reformatting my English text to use an extra line in the text box.
 However, I encountered this again for two lines when reading the message at the end of Volans' sidequest, but wasn't able to fix it this way.
       * this appears to be fixable by increasing the max length for `0x41` op codes, as defined in the `bin` method, from 10 to 11.
 Now all the Japanese text is replaced as long as there is enough rows of English text.
 Due to a related logical error that should also now be fixed, it was [truncated to 3 rows](https://i.imgur.com/FEP7Gk1.jpg) when I tried to add an additional row instead of 10